January 22, 2021 | Supply Chain Strategy

 The complexities in getting a new vaccine supply chain running efficiently underscore some larger lessons for how supply chains operate in the new normal of the post-pandemic world.

-1. Complexity isn’t going away.
 As vaccine manufacturers and distributors have discovered, supply chains are increasingly complex systems that generate their own unique challenges.
-Components need to be stored, shipped and delivered at low temperatures for millions of vaccine doses that need to be administered – and then administered again to achieve the right efficacy.
+Components must be stored, shipped and delivered at low temperatures for millions of vaccine doses that need to be administered – and then administered again to achieve the right efficacy.
 These complexities of supply chains are not going to disappear, no matter what strategies enterprises adopt to manage the risks that complexity brings with it.

-3. Flexibility is a critical supply chain capability.
 This is driven by a mindset of innovation and creativity, as seen in how companies looked to new avenues for the necessary cold-chain equipment.
-Flexibility is also enabled by supply chain software, which is helping enterprises identify potential bottlenecks and execute solutions.
+Flexibility is also enabled by supply chain software, which helps enterprises identify potential bottlenecks and implement solutions.
 And that will make them more resilient to future disruptions.

 As the unique strategies developed to resolve the COVID-19 vaccine production and delivery challenges show, the transformation of supply chain management has become imperative in today’s volatile business environment.